A Complete Guide to PPC Ad Targeting Options

 Similar Audiences

 Similar audiences are the last kind of audience target and they’re a unique option.
-Similar audiences are a function of your remarketing audiences.
+Similar audiences are a function of your Remarketing audiences.

-Google regularly reviews the user profiles within a given remarketing list to look for patterns.
+Google regularly reviews the user profiles within a given Remarketing list to look for patterns.

-If a pattern is detected, Google will create a Similar Audience which is a list of users who behave similarly to the users in your remarketing list.
+If a pattern is detected, Google will create a Similar Audience, or a list of users who behave similarly to the users in your Remarketing list.

 You can then apply this list to your campaigns as you would any other list as either the sole target or a modifier layer.

-If Google cannot detect a user pattern in a remarketing list, because the list is either too small or too large, then a Similar Audience will not be created.
+If Google cannot detect a user pattern in a Remarketing list, because the list is either too small or too large, then a Similar Audience will not be created.

-To increase your chances of Google creating Similar Audiences in your account, it’s important to create remarketing lists with meaningful segmentation to increase the chance of a meaningful pattern being created.
+To increase your chances of Google creating Similar Audiences in your account, it’s important to create Remarketing lists with meaningful segmentation to increase the chance of a meaningful pattern being created.

 Remarketing